 In the meantime, I will have to make do with West Coast shrimp from our local seafood market.
 It’s fresh and tasty and it’s absolutely delicious in this Shrimp Salad with Grapefruit and Mint!

-- 2 tablespoons freshly squeezed lime juice (1 medium lime)
+- 2 tbsp freshly squeezed lime juice from 1 medium lime

-- 2 tablespoons freshly squeezed grapefruit juice (1/2 small grapefruit)
+- 2 tbsp freshly squeezed grapefruit juice from 1/2 small grapefruit

-- 1 teaspoon coconut aminos or soy sauce (or gluten-free tamari)
+- 1 tsp coconut aminos or soy sauce or gluten-free tamari

-- ⅛ teaspoon salt, plus extra for salting the grapefruit
+- 1/8 tsp salt plus extra for salting the grapefruit

 - 1 avocado, peeled, pitted, and cut into medium dice

-- 1 tablespoon high-heat vegetable oil, such as avocado or peanut
+- 1 tbsp high-heat vegetable oil such as avocado or peanut

 - 1 pink grapefruit